-Reviving Baseball in Inner Cities (RBI) is a youth outreach program designed to promote interest in baseball, increase the self-esteem of disadvantaged children, and encourage kids to stay in school and stay off the streets.
+The Baltimore Orioles Reviving Baseball in Inner Cities (RBI) is a Baltimore City youth baseball and softball league, presented locally by T. Rowe Price.
+RBI is designed to promote interest in baseball and softball, increase the self-esteem of children, and encourage kids to stay in school and stay off the streets.
 The program is a national Major League Baseball initiative administered and financially supported by the Orioles at a local level.
 The Orioles have been a proud sponsor of RBI since 1989.
-In 2017, over 600 Baltimore City youth participated in the Orioles RBI program.
+In 2018, over 600 Baltimore City youth participated in the Orioles RBI program.

 In Memory of Travis Chapman, Sr.

 Baltimore City lost one of its most charismatic, dedicated, and beloved coaches and members of the community: Travis Chapman, Sr. Travis was involved with youth baseball and softball for 30 years and served as a baseball and softball coach within the Baltimore Orioles RBI League since 1997.

 Travis started his coaching career in Baltimore City at Leon Day Park, where he was instrumental in its development.
 More recently, his program, the Baltimore Rattlers, impacted hundreds of inner city youth participating in the 10 to 12 baseball division, 13 to 15 baseball division, 16 to 18 baseball division, and 14 to 18 softball division within the Orioles RBI League.
 In 2016, he was a coach of the Junior Orioles RBI team that won the RBI Mid-Atlantic Regional Tournament to advance to the RBI World Series.
 This was the first time in nearly 30 years of the Orioles RBI League that a team advanced to the RBI World Series.
 Additionally, Travis worked for Baltimore City Recreation and Parks, assisting with the baseball and softball operations.